Village East End 1-3

 1 person favorited this theater

 This configuration was later changed by swapping cinema 2 to cinema 3, and cinema 3 to cinema 2.
-The 3-screens were closed closed in 1978.
+The 3-screens were closed in 1980.
 It was demolished in June 1988.